lambdaclass/concrete/docs/PROOF_STATE_MODEL.md

 # ProofCore State Model

-Status: design proposal (ROADMAP Phase 4 item 1).
+Status: design proposal (compiler soundness bridge input; see ROADMAP Phase 10).

 This document fixes how `PExpr` and `eval` model state for mutation, arrays, structs, loops, and failure.
-It is the guiding contract for all later extraction rules in Phase 4 — array index assignment, richer while bodies, struct/field update, bounded buffers.
+It is the guiding contract for all later extraction rules — array index assignment, richer while bodies, struct/field update, bounded buffers.
 Without this contract, each rule would invent its own encoding (the failure mode `a93f68f`'s docs commit named).